roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/2-15 - Unit 6 Lesson 2.md

 7. What ideas did we develop today that could be helpful for answering our questions?
 What else do we need to know about acidity?

-We need to know what kinds of compounds are acids and what are bases.
-I wish that the next section would help me figure out which is which.
+We need to know what kinds of compounds are acids and what are bases. `I sure wish that the next section would help me figure out which is which.`

 ---